Imprinted Concrete: Benefits, 26 Patterns, Colours, Installation, and Maintenance

 Finally, when all operations are completed your area can be free to traffic after four to seven days as the curing period can vary depending on the project characteristics and the time season of the year.

 Imprinted concrete pattern requires minimum maintenance and a well-laid plain grey concrete can be down for years and still maintain its excellent condition.
 By keeping it clean and re sealed occasionally, you achieve the most important part for its maintenance.
 Another simple way to keep your imprinted concrete project look like new is to pressure wash it from time to time.
 Moreover, once in every two to five years, the acrylic-based sealant should be re-coated.
-In case of any damage, the resurfacing of the affected and surrounding area should be done by a professional immediately to prevent further damage.
+In case of any damage, the resurfacing of the affected and surrounding area should be done by a professional to prevent further damage and restore the surface.

 For any consultancy and quotation for your imprinted concrete project, get in touch via our WhatsApp button on the right of the screen or give us a call on 0852175888.